What Is a Film Fixer? The Complete Guide to Production Fixers

 Where Each Role's Authority and Knowledge Apply

-The question arises in nearly every initial conversation: how does a fixer differ from a line producer or a production coordinator?
-All three roles involve logistics, schedules, and budgets, which is why the boundaries blur from a distance.
+Here is how the picture comes together.
+The question arises in nearly each first conversation: how does a fixer differ from a line producer or a production coordinator?
+All three roles involve logistics, schedules, and budgets.
+This is why the boundaries blur from a distance.
 The distinction becomes clear when you consider where each role's knowledge is anchored.

-• A production coordinator manages the administrative infrastructure — call sheets, travel arrangements, crew communications, and documentation workflows
+- A production coordinator manages the administrative infrastructure — call sheets, travel arrangements, crew communications, and records workflows

-• On international shoots in Brazil, all three roles typically operate simultaneously with responsibilities divided by geography and function
+- On global shoots in Brazil, all three roles mostly operate at once with responsibilities divided by geography and function

 Where the Boundaries Blur and Where They Hold

-On a domestic Brazilian production — a Globo series or a locally financed feature — the line producer handles tasks that a fixer would cover for a visiting international crew: sourcing crew, building budgets, managing permits.
+On a domestic Brazilian production — a Globo series or a locally funded feature — the line producer handles tasks that a fixer would cover for a visiting global crews: sourcing crew, building budgets, managing permits.
 The fundamental difference is territorial knowledge.
-A line producer based in London, Los Angeles, or Berlin cannot walk into a Prefeitura and file a street-closure application in Portuguese, cannot evaluate whether a São Paulo grip company delivers reliable equipment, and cannot communicate technical requirements to a Portuguese-speaking gaffer in terms that avoid ambiguity.
+A line producer based in London, Los Angeles, or Berlin cannot walk into a Prefeitura and file a street-closure application in Portuguese, cannot review whether a São Paulo grip firm delivers reliable gear, and cannot communicate tech needs to a Portuguese-speaking gaffer in terms that avoid ambiguity.
 The fixer fills that gap completely.
-On smaller international productions — a documentary crew shooting in a single Brazilian city — the fixer may effectively serve as the local line producer, owning the budget, the crew, and the daily schedule under the production company's supervision.
-On larger shoots, the fixer works alongside a line producer: the producer manages the global picture while the fixer executes locally, feeding real-time intelligence about Brazilian costs, permit timelines, labor regulations, and logistical constraints into the broader production plan.
+On smaller global shoots — a documentary crew shooting in a single Brazilian city — the fixer may effectively serve as the local line producer, owning the budget, the crew, and the daily schedule under the production firm's oversight.
+On larger shoots, the fixer works alongside a line producer: the producer manages the global picture while the fixer executes locally, feeding real-time intelligence about Brazilian costs, permit timelines, labor rules, and logistical constraints into the wider production plan.

 Scaling the Roles to the Production

-A documentary crew of three traveling to Salvador for a week-long shoot may need only a fixer — someone who handles IPHAN coordination for Pelourinho access, hires a local sound recordist, arranges transport, and translates during community interactions while the director and cinematographer focus on storytelling.
-A mid-scale commercial production typically needs a fixer for Brazilian logistics plus a line producer or coordinator managing the overall schedule from the agency's headquarters.
-A feature film or series shooting across multiple Brazilian states — interiors at Globo Studios in Jacarepaguá, exteriors on the beaches of Rio, jungle sequences near Manaus, period scenes in the colonial streets of Paraty — needs the complete structure: a line producer overseeing the global budget, a production coordinator managing administrative workflows, and a local fixer or production service company handling execution on the ground in each region.
+A documentary crew of three traveling to Salvador for a week-long shoot may need only a fixer — someone who handles IPHAN planning for Pelourinho access, hires a local sound recordist, arranges transport, and translates during community interactions while the director and cinematographer focus on storytelling.
+A mid-scale commercial work mostly needs a fixer for Brazilian logistics plus a line producer or coordinator managing the overall schedule from the agency's headquarters.
+A feature film or series shooting across many Brazilian states — interiors at Globo Studios in Jacarepaguá, exteriors on the beaches of Rio, jungle sequences near Manaus, period scenes in the colonial streets of Paraty — needs the complete structure: a line producer overseeing the global budget, a production coordinator managing administrative workflows, and a local fixer or shoot service firm handling execution on the ground in each region.
 The fixer's scope expands and contracts to match the production's footprint.

 ACT 05